Tilburg: Zuid

 Tilburg-Zuid is located between the A58 motorway and the Ringbaan Zuid, and is the southernmost district.
 Tilburg-zuid has 19,149 inhabitants.
 The district contains two neighbourhoods and many businesses.
-The football club Willem II is located within the district, as well as the ice-skating rink with a speed skating rink, the Ireen Wüst IJsbaan, which is located here.
+The football club Willem II is located within the district, as well as IJssportcentrum Tilburg next to the speed skating rink, the Ireen Wüst IJsbaan, which is located here.
 The main campus of Fontys University of Applied Sciences is located in this district, as well as St. Elisabeth hospital and Leijpark, one of the largest public parks in the city.